ppy/osu-wiki/news/2024/2024-09-30-the-followpoint-d-i-o-the-charismatic-caster.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/11354436">Utiba</a></p>

-One final question before we go, do you still see yourself in the tournament scene in 5 years?
+One final question before we go: do you still see yourself in the tournament scene in 5 years?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3958619" style="background-image: url('/wiki/shared/news/2024-09-30-the-followpoint-d-i-o-the-charismatic-caster/avatar-D I O.jpg')"></a>